I-35W Mississippi River bridge: Impacts on business, traffic, and transportation funding

-Small businesses in metropolitan area counties that were harmed by the bridge collapse could apply beginning August 27, 2007 for loans of up to $1.5 million, at a 4% interest rate for up to a 30-year length, from the U.S. Small Business Administration.
+Small businesses in metropolitan area counties that were harmed by the bridge collapse could apply beginning August 27, 2007, for loans of up to $1.5 million, at a 4% interest rate for up to a 30-year length, from the U.S. Small Business Administration.
 The agency's disaster declaration for Hennepin and contiguous counties came two days after Pawlenty's request to the SBA on August 20, 2007.
 Open for business and unsure they could repay loans, owners near the collapse in some cases lost 25% or 50% of their income.
 Large retailers in a mall of chain stores lost about the same.
 As of early January 2008, at least one business closed, one announced it was closing, seven of eight SBA applications had not been approved and merchants continued to explain how they are unable to shoulder more debt.

 Seventy percent of the traffic served by the bridge was downtown-bound.

 Extra Metro Transit buses were added from park-and-ride locations in the northern suburbs during the rush hours.
 Abandoned vehicles on I-35W and 280 were towed immediately.
 On August 6, I-35W was opened to local traffic at the access ramps on each side of the missing section; some on-ramps remained closed.

-In the aftermath, pressure was exerted on the state legislature to increase the state fuel tax to provide adequate maintenance funding for Mn/DOT.
+In the aftermath, pressure was exerted on the state legislature to increase the state fuel tax to provide adequate maintenance funding for MnDOT.
 Ultimately the tax was increased by $0.055 per gallon via an override of Governor Pawlenty's veto of the legislation.